Telles Foundation

 - Scalability: Ideas that can scale to address Brazil's educational challenges at a systemic level

-- Leadership in Field: Partners must be recognized leaders in their areas of expertise
+- Leadership in Field: Partners must be recognised leaders in their areas of expertise

 Getting on Their Radar

-While the foundation does not accept unsolicited applications, organizations working in Brazilian education might position themselves for consideration by:
+While the foundation does not accept unsolicited applications, organisations working in Brazilian education might position themselves for consideration by:

-- Building a Track Record: The foundation supports organizations with proven impact.
-Instituto Sonho Grande, for example, demonstrated success expanding full-time high schools from 8% to 35.3% between 2015-2023 across 18 Brazilian states before receiving support.
+- Building a Track Record: The foundation supports organisations with proven impact.
+Instituto Sonho Grande, for example, demonstrated success expanding full-time high schools across 18 Brazilian states affecting 1.1+ million students.

-- Focus on STEM and Employment: The foundation prioritizes programs that prepare students for technology careers.
-42 São Paulo's 80-100% employment rate and peer-to-peer learning model exemplify the type of outcomes valued.
+- Focus on STEM and Employment: The foundation prioritises programmes that prepare students for technology careers.
+42 São Paulo's 85% employment rate and peer-to-peer learning model exemplify the type of outcomes valued.

 - Connect Through Existing Partners: Many of the foundation's partners are interconnected.
-For instance, Fundação Estudar was co-founded by Marcel Telles himself in 1991, and Instituto Ismart has close operational ties with the foundation through events like the Telles Fellows Summit.
+For instance, Fundação Estudar was co-founded by Marcel Telles himself in 1991, and Ismart has close operational ties with the foundation, with Marcel Telles serving on Ismart's board of directors.

 - Participate in the Aliança de IA para Educação: The foundation is part of this AI Education Alliance alongside Fundação Lemann and VélezReyes+, indicating collaboration within Brazil's educational technology ecosystem.